+- ► Multiple Criteria

+- N/A

+- AUTOMATIC 1

-Multiple Criteria N/A ► AUTOMATIC 1 One or more content errors in the feedback that will mislead student(s) in significant ways No feedback provided to one or more focus students Preponderance of Evidence You must apply the preponderance of evidence rule when the focus students receive varying types of feedback.
-For example, when the candidate provides feedback on both strengths and needs for 2 out of the 3 focus students, this example would be scored at a Level 4 according to the preponderance of evidence rule.
+- One or more content errors in the feedback that will mislead student(s) in significant ways

+- No evidence of feedback for one or more focus students

+- Preponderance of Evidence

+- You must apply the preponderance of evidence rule when the focus students receive varying types of feedback.
+For example, when the candidate provides feedback on both strengths and needs for 2 out of the 3 focus students, this example would be scored at a level 4 according to the preponderance of evidence rule.

 The feedback identifies specific strengths OR needs for improvement.
 At Level 3, the candidate MUST provide the focus students with qualitative feedback about their performance that is aligned with the learning objectives.
 Specific feedback includes such things as pointing to student successes ("good use of evidence"), pointing to and naming errors, or suggesting information that would improve performance.
-Checkmarks, points deducted, grades, or scores do not meet Level 3, even when they distinguish errors from correct responses
+Checkmarks, points deducted, grades, or scores do not meet the Level 3, even when they distinguish errors from correct responses.